 We recommend flossing before brushing your teeth.
 What is most important is that you always do both in accordance with your dental care routine.

-We recommend flossing first due in large part to the possibility of flossing to loosen bacteria and food debris both on and between our teeth.
-This can make brushing more successful at removing food particles.
+Due in large part to the potential for flossing to loosen bacteria and food particles both on and between our teeth, we advise flossing first.
+As a result, brushing may be more effective at removing food residue.